sampsyo/cs6120/content/blog/2023-final-project-407/blog-post.md

 - For each temporary variable that X reads from, we must include loads before the instruction to load these variables from their stack locations
 - For the temporary variable that X writes to, we must include a store after the instruction to store this variable to its appropriate stack location

-These conditions led us to implement functions for each RISC V instruction object - one to return the list of abstract temps that the instruction reads from, and one to return the list of abstract temps that the instruction writes to.
+These conditions led us to implement functions for each RISCV instruction object - one to return the list of abstract temps that the instruction reads from, and one to return the list of abstract temps that the instruction writes to.
 Knowing these for each instruction would allow us to determine where to place surrounding instructions to shuttle temps on and off the stack.

-Now, we iterate through each RISC V instruction and get the list of abstract temps that it reads from and writes to.
+Now, we iterate through each RISCV instruction and get the list of abstract temps that it reads from and writes to.
 For each of the abstract temps that the instruction reads from, we use our mapper to look through the dictionary and find the stack offsets for each.
 Before this instruction, we add loads from these stack offsets into our RISCV registers.
 Then we perform the operation in the instruction, being sure to replace the abstract temps that are read from with the RISCV registers that we just loaded into.
 Now that he abstract temps in the instruction that we read from are taken care of, we move onto writes.
 We look at the abstract temp we write to, and replace that in the instruction with the next available RISCV register we haven't used for the reads yet.
 We then find using the mapper the stack location of this destination variable and we add an instruction after the operation that performs a store from the destination RISCV register into the appropriate stack offset the mapper gave us.

-Doing this for each RISC V instruction gives us executable assembly that is complete without any abstract temps besides dealing with function calls / arguments / calling conventions.
+Doing this for each RISCV instruction gives us executable assembly that is complete without any abstract temps besides dealing with function calls / arguments / calling conventions.

 ## Calling Conventions

-TODO
+By far, the biggest implementation obstacle was implementing the RISC-V calling conventions.
+We based our implementation off of the RISC-V calling conventions taught in Cornell's CS 3410: Computer System Organization and Programming.
+To oversimplify four lectures' worth of material, the essence of RISC-V calling conventions can be distilled into three main phases:

+1. **Prologue (Function Entry Setup):** Before entering the function body, a set of preparatory actions, known as the prologue, take place.
+These include the creation of the stack frame.
+The size of the stack frame usually needs to be known ahead of time, considering the space needed to accommodate the return address, frame pointer, any overflow arguments, and local variables that must be pushed onto the stack.
+Additionally, all callee-save registers that will be utilized during the function execution should be pushed onto the stack at this stage.

+2. **Function Call Instruction Preparation:** Prior to a function call instruction, certain steps must be taken to ensure the proper transfer of control and data.
+This involves placing function arguments in designated registers, following the argument-passing registers convention.
+For additional arguments or those that don't fit into the designated registers, space on the stack is allocated to hold these values.
+The function call instruction is then executed, initiating the transfer of control to the callee.

+3. **Epilogue (Clean-up):** The third key piece of this calling convention puzzle is the clean-up step, or the epilogue.
+After the instructions in the function body have finished executing, the epilogue is responsible for restoring the stack to its original state and releasing any resources allocated during the prologue.
+This includes popping the stack frame, restoring the values of callee-save registers, and ensuring a smooth return to the calling function.

 # What were the hardest parts to get right?

 We found it surprisingly easy to convert a Bril program to abstract assembly and even perform trivial register allocation.
-Because Bril was already a flat set of instructions with instructions very similar to RISC V, these initial passes to create RISC V instructions were fairly simple.
+Because Bril was already a flat set of instructions with instructions very similar to RISCV, these initial passes to create RISCV instructions were fairly simple.
 Trivial register allocation was slightly more complicated, but still was easily implemented with a mapper to assign and keep track of stack offsets.

-The hardest part to get right was definitely lowering function calls via RISC V calling conventions.
+The hardest part to get right was definitely lowering function calls via RISCV calling conventions.
-TODO: finish

 # Were you successful?
 (Report rigorously on your empirical evaluation.)

-Yes - if we wanted to, we could say we hoped to finish a little earlier, so we could implement some optimizations, but we didn’t get to that point.
-But at least we got working RISC V assembly.
+Our original goal was to implement a RISC-V lowering system, implement Bril-to-RISC-V lowering rules using Cranelift's ISLE DSL, and to use Crocus to verify the semantic equivalence of our lowering system against that of Cranelift.
+We were learned that we were a bit overambitious in these goals and learned that implementing the Bril-to-RISC-V lowering rules in Cranelift's ISLE DSL required enough overhead to be its own project.
+So we were unsuccessful in achieving goals (2) and (3), but we were successful in achieving goal (1).

+Our goal to generate runnable RISCV assembly from a Bril program was successful.
+We wanted to prioritize getting a working version of this assembly instead of fancier optimizations, which was achieved in this project.
+In terms of how we went about testing, we took a unit testing style approach, of testing individual modules (in this case Bril instructions) to make sure that the lowered RISCV instructions made sense and were semantically equivalent.
+After identifying that this lowering worked on instructions in isolation, we tested these instructions in various combinations.

+Since we implemented trivial register allocation before function call lowering, we first tested our compiler thoroughly with [test cases](https://github.com/JohnDRubio/CS6120_Lessons/tree/main/final_project/test/trivial-reg-alloc) that encompassed every Bril instruction minus function calls / arguments.
+Once we verified that this worked, we moved on to testing with function calls once the calling conventions part was implemented.
+The main thing we tested was that we could execute this RISCV assembly and it was semantically equivalent to the Bril program.

+Here are a list of test cases that we considered:
+  - TODO: write out test cases

+Just to highlight our results in somew way, here is an example that shows a very simple Bril program, and the generated RISCV assembly once we run our program.

+TODO: add small example